Steguer/GreatParanoidTeacher/README.md

 ##Story

 You are a new teacher and you job is to watch out for students atempting to cheat on their mid-term exam!
-If you see them not lokking at their own sheet, use your trusted chalk to stop them until the exam is over.
+If you see them not looking at their own sheet, use your trusted chalk to stop them until the exam is over.
 But be careful to your own stress too.

 ##Controls